-Based on trust, ownership and openness
+Based on trust, openness and ownership

-It’s not easy to come in to a new place and start building a team.
+It’s not easy to come into a new place and start building a team.
 Before I came in, the designers already had other experiences with another lead.
 It was my job to make sure that everyone in the team was aligned.
 This was quite challenging since half of the team worked on Investments and the other half on Mortgages.

-During the first UX Weekly – a meeting once a week where we would have time to spent together as a team – I asked everyone what they expected.
+During the first UX Weekly – a meeting once a week where we would have time to spend together as a team – I asked everyone what they expected.
 They all said that they were going to share what they were working on, just like they did with their previous lead.
 But I had something else in mind: I wanted the team to come up with ideas to make the UX Weekly valuable for them.
 What do they want to get out of it?
 And what is needed to get the results they want?
 By giving the team the ownership to design their own weekly, I managed to gain their trust right from the start.

 UX Weekly formats

 Based on the output from the first weekly, I created a few formats that we could apply to a UX Weekly.
 The formats covered every aspect the team needed from the UX Weekly: fun, creativity, energy and the feeling of being a part of a team.